Photo Recovery

 • Recover to a separate location before editing or importing.

-• Broaden file type filters if JPG or HEIC results miss RAW files.
+• Broaden file type filters if JPG or HEIC results miss camera RAW files.

 • Check high-value files first when recovering large batches.

-• SD cards are usually formatted as FAT32 or exFAT.
+• SD cards are usually FAT32 or exFAT and overwrite fast in-camera.

-• External drives and USB devices should be scanned before repair or erase.
+• Scan external drives and USB media before any repair or erase.

 Photo Recovery Guidance